 In human life we have enough difficulty.
-It is big mistake [to think?] if you can escape from our human difficulty unless we make big effort to establish real way-real non-human-centric culture.
+It is big mistake [to think?] if you can escape from our human difficulty unless we make big effort to establish real way -real non-human-centric culture.
 That is our duty.
-If you are really involved in this kind of big duty, your mother will be actually, you know, happy to have that-that kind of boy who is strong enough and good enough to support all the human being.
+If you are really involved in this kind of big duty, your mother will be actually happy to have that-that kind of boy who is strong enough and good enough to support all the human being.
 And without this kind of confidence, you cannot understand what is Buddhism.
-If you understand something which is good only, avoiding which is not difficult-which is difficult [corrects self], then , you know, you cannot enter from Tassajara gate, you know [laughs]-you will be [1-2 words] the gate we have [laughs].
-But you cannot enter, even though you think you are-you are inside of the gate, but you are not.
-And so you are a little bit [laughs] angry [1 word] you.
+If you understand something which is good only, avoiding which is difficult, then you cannot enter from Tassajara gate, [laughs]-you will be outside the gate we have [laughs].
+But you cannot enter, even though you think you are inside of the gate, but you are not.
+And so you are a little bit [laughs] angry with you.

 But I am very happy to be angry with you [laughs]-to be able to be angry with you, because I feel some support from you.
-So I can, you know, I am able to be angry with you.
+So I am able to be angry with you.
 I think if I say this much, some of you will agree with me.
 And some of you will accept the real spirit of Buddhist.
 Do you understand how difficult thing it is to talk about-even to talk about Buddhism?

-I know several student who are, you know, practicing hard.
+I know several student who are practicing hard.
 So as long as we have some students, I am happy to stay here.
 Okay?
 [Laughs.]
-Still, you know, you don't have to explain what is Buddhist to your friend ion this way.
-"Buddhism is, you know, some teaching."
-Another example of Buddhist is to get [?] serious [?] guy out the monastery [laughs, laughter].
+Still, you don't have to explain what is Buddhist to your friend in this way.
+"Buddhism is some teaching."
+Another example of Buddhist is to get serious guy out the monastery [laughs, laughter].
 Maybe that is very bad example [laughs, laughter], but that kind of thing is possible to happen here [laughs].
 Okay?

-You have got much fever [?], you know.
+You have got much fever.
 That much possibility in your practice.
-So you don't have to be always good or, you know, a good son.
-If you are really, you know, trying to be a good Buddhist, you don't have to be confined in the framework of usual society.
+So you don't have to be always good or a good son.
+If you are really trying to be a good Buddhist, you don't have to be confined in the framework of usual society.
 You have big freedom [laughs].
 Bigger is waiting for you.
-You will be-you will have very good.
-Don't cry, you know, even though teacher didn't understand you.
-"It's okay, come here," Buddha may say, you know.
-That is what-I think you have big, you know, advantage in your practice because of this.
+You will have very good.
+Don't cry, even though teacher didn't understand you.
+"It's okay, come here," Buddha may say.
+That is what-I think you have big advantage in your practice because of this.

-When I was, you know, young, my master was very strong person [laughs].
-So wherever, you know-as long as I am in [2 words] I could do anything I like, you know.
+When I was young, my master was very strong person [laughs].
+So wherever as long as I am in [temple] I could do anything I like.
 I could say anything I want to say.
-Whatever they say, it was okay with me because strong master is there-was there.
+Whatever they say, it was okay with me because strong master was there.
 And if I do something wrong, my master will scold me, but not my neighbors.
 If I am wrong-"Tell my master what I did," I said.
 "My master will scold me if I am wrong.
 And tell my master exactly what I did."
 You see?
-Exact-exactly what I did.
+Exactly what I did.
 You don't have to protect him.
 If I am wrong, my master will scold me.
 I am quite sure about it.

-So as long as I say something from bottom of my heart, it was authentic [?].
-It was [2 words] because he is responsible for what I did-what I do.
-And if I am wrong, I should say "excuse me," you know.
-And I should say, "Excuse me" to-to him-to him.
+So as long as I say something from bottom of my heart, it was authentic.
+It was [...] because he is responsible for what I did-what I do.
+And if I am wrong, I should say "excuse me."
+And I should say, "Excuse me" to him.
 That's all.